-The nearby Sri Sungwan Waterfalls makes for a great place to enjoy a splash of cold water.
-It’s a beautiful three-tiered waterfall flowing over peach coloured rocks.
+The nearby Sri Sungwan Waterfalls make for a great place to enjoy a splash of cold water.
+It’s a beautiful three-tiered waterfall flowing over peach-coloured rocks.

-Chiang Dao also has some amazing temples like the Wat Tham Pha Plong, which has a steep climb of 510 steps.
-The view of Chiang Dao’s treetops from temple makes it worth the effort.
+Chiang Dao also has several ancient temples like the Wat Tham Pha Plong, which has a steep climb of 510 steps.
+The view of Chiang Dao’s treetops from the temple makes it worth the effort.

 And while you’re here, don’t forget to savour some delicious Thai and international cuisine at the two incredible restaurants at the Chiang Dao Nest resorts.

 Return back to Chiang Mai.

 Related article – Things to do in Chiang Dao

 No Northern Thailand itinerary is complete until you’ve been to Chiang Rai.
 Chiang Rai is a short 3-4 hour greenbus ride from Chiang Mai.

 Chiang Rai’s highlights include one of Thailand’s most popular temples – Wat Rong Khun, more popularly known as the White Temple.

 The exteriors of the temple are an architectural masterpiece.
 The interiors are just as incredible with murals of superheroes, villains, and pop artists adorning the walls.